thingbound/tinkerhub/README.md

 ## Building a thing

-Things in Tinkerhub are based on the library [abstract-things](https://github.com/tinkerhub/appliances).
-More specific types and capabilities are available in [Appliances](https://github.com/tinkerhub/appliances), such as sensors, lights, humidifiers, switches and so on.
+Things in Tinkerhub are based on the library [abstract-things](https://github.com/tinkerhub/abstract-things), it contains both generic and specific types and capabilities for things such as sensors, lights, humidifiers, switches and so on.

 A very basic thing may look something like this: